baliga-lab/RNASeq_Diatom/README.md

 ## Installation

 The commands in this repository can be used right away.
-Assume the repository is in <yourpath>/Global_Search:
+Assume the repository is in `<yourpath>/Global_Search`.
+Add this to the .bashrc

 ```
 export GS_HOME=<yourpath/Global_Search>